The-Nazara-Project/Thanix/CONTRIBUTING.md

 # Disclaimer

-By contributing to this project, you agree to surrender your contributio to the Nazara Project and place it under the terms of the licenses specified in its repositories.
+By contributing to this project, you agree to surrender your contribution to the Nazara Project and place it under the terms of the licenses specified in its repositories.

 Your contribution will be subject to the same licensing terms as the rest of the project.